Love for Sale (Tony Bennett and Lady Gaga album): Commercial performance

 In the United States, Love for Sale landed at number eight on the Billboard 200 as the pair's second consecutive top-ten project in the country, following Cheek to Cheek, which debuted atop the chart in 2014.
-Individually, Love for Sale scored Gaga's tenth top-ten record on the Billboard 200, and the sixth of Bennett's career, with which, he marked the longest span of top-ten albums for any living artist, having earned his first one 59 years ago with I Left My Heart in San Francisco (1962).
+Individually, Love for Sale scored Gaga's tenth top-ten record on the Billboard 200, and the sixth of Bennett's career, with which, he marked the longest span of top-ten albums for any living artist, having earned his first one 59 prior with I Left My Heart in San Francisco (1962).
 However, the album marks Gaga's first studio album since The Fame (2008) to miss number 1 in the US.
 Love for Sale opened with 41,000 album-equivalent units, consisting of 38,000 sales, and 3,000 streaming units calculated from the 3.85 million on-demand streams the album received in its first week.
+The album topped the Traditional Jazz Albums and the overall Jazz Albums charts.
+On the Traditional Jazz Albums list Bennett broke the record for the most No. 1s in the 54-year history of the chart with 15 number one records, while on the latter chart Bennett reached the top for the tenth time tying him with Harry Connick Jr. for the third-most No. 1s since the list began in 1993.
+On the Canadian Albums Chart Love for Sale debuted at number 33 and departed the chart the next week.
+In the United Kingdom, the album debuted at number six on the UK Albums Chart while it reached number one on OCC's Jazz & Blues Albums chart.
+In Australia the album missed the top ten debuting at number eleven on the ARIA Albums Chart but reached the spot on the Australian Jazz & Blues Albums list.
+The record also opened at number one on the Jazz album charts of France and Sweden, while debuted in the top 5 on the overall album charts of Austria, Belgium (Wallonia region), Germany, Portugal, Scotland and Switzerland.